Korean War Legacy Project

 Life as a Platoon Leader

-David White talks about his duties as Platoon Leader.
-His responsibilities included setting up ambushes and relieving his men and the conditions under which they operated.
-Most of these operations were against the North Koreans and took place at night.
+David White discusses his duties as Platoon Leader.
+He explains his responsibilities included setting up ambushes and relieving his men and the conditions under which they operated.
+He remembers watching young men trying to stand like old men because they were so cold and had to hold their bladders.

 Share this Clip +